Orthogonal Statistical Learning: Sufficient Conditions for Theorems and : Single Index Losses

 \subsection{Proofs}

-\begin{proof}[\pfref{lem:suff_single_index}] We prove that the assumptions required by \pref{thm:generic_strongly_convex} are implied by our conditions one by one. ~ \paragraph{\pref{ass:orthogonal}} By the definition of directional derivatives, the law of iterated expectations and the fact that $\Vartwo \subseteq \Varone$:
+\begin{proof}[\pfref{lem:suff_single_index}] We prove that the assumptions required by \pref{thm:generic_strongly_convex} are implied by our conditions one by one. ~ \paragraph{\pref{ass:orthogonal}}From the definition of the directional derivative, the law of iterated expectations, and the fact that $\Vartwo \subseteq \Varone$, we have

 \paragraph{\pref{ass:well_specified}} This likewise follows immediately by expanding the directional derivative and applying the law of iterated expectation:

 We now argue about the remaining assumptions.
 We will repeatedly invoke the following expression for the second derivative of the population risk.